Phyos-Essays/Celebrities-Of-Myanmar/A brief biography of the author.md

 ## A brief biography of the author

+My name is *Pyae Phyo* - and as I am still young, my people call me *Maung Pyae Phyo*.

-I am Maung Pyae Phyo.
-I am a third year Honors student specializing in English at Yadanabon University, Amarapura.
-I was born in Anisakhan, Pyin Oo Lwin, Mandalay Region in 1997.
+At [Yadanabon University, Amarapura](http://www.ydbu.edu.mm/) I am a Honors student specializing in English .

+In 1997 I was born in Anisakhan, [Pyin Oo Lwin](https://en.m.wikipedia.org/wiki/Pyin_Oo_Lwin), Mandalay Region.
 My parents are U Tin Maung Swe and Daw Khin Aye Than.

-I passed my matriculation exam in 2012.
-Since the end of 2012, I had been studying at English Department of Yadanabon University.
+In 2012 I passed my matriculation exam, and since then I had been studying at the English Department of [Yadanabon University](http://www.ydbu.edu.mm/).

-In August of 2014, I founded an academic group called Society of English Literature and Language to practice English better together.
-This society is still well working in our department for students.
+In August 2014 I founded an academic group called the *Society of English Literature and Language* to practice English together.
+This society is well working in our department for our students.

-I often write articles to cover in newspapers.
-Most of them are in English and some of them are translated versions of renowned essays by famous Myanmar writers.
+Now, living in Anisakhan, I often write articles: *essays* and *poems* in English, and I *translate* renowned essays of famous Myanmar writers - published in selected periodicals and newspapers.

-Now, I live in Anisakhan and am writing articles, essays ,and poetry in English to publish in some periodicals.